 Where are knife gate valves used?

 Knife gate valves were developed with very specific applications and industries in mind, namely for use with flowing media that contains solids.
-But where are knife gate valves used?
-In this article, we answer this question and take a look at how they work and which industries they are most suitable for.
+We take a look at where knife gate valves are used, how they work and which industries they are most suitable for.

 What is a knife gate valve?